Day Tripping In Redcliffe

 A few steps further along Redcliffe Parade , opposite the giant revolving ring sculpture, is Bee Gees Way, the outdoor photographic gallery depicting the life of the Bee Gees, with a bronze statue of the young brothers, frozen forever in a time when they played carefree and barefoot in the streets of their beloved childhood home Redcliffe.

 The other attraction not to miss is a stroll out along Redcliffe Jetty, which, built in 1995, is the most recent of a series of jetties that have graced this spot since 1885.
-The Redcliffe Jetty of the 1950s, which had a penny arcade in the middle, was a haunt of the Bee Gees and was mentioned by Barry in a recollection that he wrote of his childhood in the area that is on display at the excellent Redcliffe Museum, located up on Anzac Avenue and which is also well worth a visit.
+The Redcliffe Jetty of the 1950s, which had a penny arcade in the middle, was a haunt of the young Bee Gees; as well as the excellent Redcliffe Museum, located up on Anzac Avenue and which is also well worth a visit.

 Redcliffe Jetty Markets